 The truck offers flatbread pizzas, fresh chopped salads, home-made (or as they call it, "truck-made") dressings, paninis, pasta dishes, and Italian-centered dishes including their signature Italian pulled pork and homemade pesto.
 They're also partnering with local companies such as Villa Italia for bread.
 And they were using their neighbors' tomatoes for their sauces this summer.

 Click the menu board for a larger view.

 If you're thinking "dago" sounds like a less-than-politically-correct nickname in some circles, you're right.
 But Andrea and Brandon say they didn't choose the term to stir up some controversy.

 Brandon, who's Italian, explains that he knew the term as a word used for Italian immigrant workers back in the day who wanted to "be paid as the day goes."
 "Day-goes" became "dago."
 And in parts of Italian culture, he says the word has been reclaimed as a term of endearment.

-Brandon and Andrew say they chose Wandering Dago "because we wander as the day goes."
+Brandon and Andrea say they chose Wandering Dago "because we wander as the day goes."

 Right now, the couple says the food truck mostly caters to college students, but also has a few contracts in the works with local hospitals and schools.

 "We don't want to park where we'd be stepping on anyone's toes," says Andrea.